greaterthan/devops-handbook/database-administration.md

 **User:** cobudget

-Password is currently only known by Michael
+Password is currently only known by Michael and Juliana

 ## Moving a database to a new database instance